 An oil that's extracted from the aerial parts (leaves, flowers, and stems) of the almighty hemp plant, hemp oil can help promote calm and relaxation—without the psychoactive effects of marijuana (a totally different plant varietal than hemp).*

 If you've heard the hype and are ready to dive into the world of hemp oil, here's a primer on what to look for on a label to make sure you're getting the purest, most effective product possible:

 First, let's clarify a point that can be confusing: Hemp oil is not necessarily the same thing as CBD oil.
 Full-spectrum hemp oil contains a wide variety of native plant compounds (phytocannabinoids) including CBD (plus other cannabinoids, terpenes, flavonoids, etc.), while hemp-derived CBD isolate contains only one: cannabidiol (CBD).

-Phytocannabinoids are the plant compounds that give hemp products their chill factor: They can help support a healthy response to stress and promote feelings of relaxation due to the unique way they interact with the body's endocannabinoid system.*
+Phytocannabinoids are the plant compounds that give hemp products their chill factor: They can help support a healthy response to stress1 and promote feelings of relaxation2 due to the unique way they interact with the body's endocannabinoid system.*

 Emerging research is finding that the more types of these phytocannabinoids a product has, the better: "We know that phytocannabinoids are more effective and better tolerated when taken together and in concert with their co-occurring terpenes, flavonoids, and other phytochemicals than when they are taken in isolation,"* Jessica Knox, M.D., MPH, co-founder of the American Cannabinoid Clinics and a preventive medicine physician, recently told mbg.